pubnub/pubnub-mcp-server/resources/sdk_docs/dart_mobile-push.md

 ### Returns

-No actionable data.
+Does not return actionable data.
 Throws an exception on error.

 ## Remove all mobile push notifications

-Requires Mobile Push Notifications add-on (enable in Admin Portal).

-Disable mobile push notifications for a device on all channels.
+Disable mobile push notifications from all channels registered with the specified device token.

 ### Method(s)